bgamari/ghc-wiki-import/commentary/resource-limits.md

          R1 = _c17l::I64;
 ```

+No change from unprofiled

 ## Case split

-Check if old resource container is still valid, and if not do a nursery swap.
+Do a nursery swap.